Engineering Graduate in Industrial Design and Product Development

 - Design Project Management

-In accordance with the linguistic policy of the Higher Polytechnic School responsible for carrying out the teaching, students are expected to obtain around 60% of the credits in Basque, around 20% in Spanish and the remaining 20% in English.
+In accordance with the linguistic policy of the Faculty of Engineering responsible for the development of the courses, it has been foreseen that students will take around 60% of the credits in Basque, around 20% in Spanish and around 20% in English.

-Therefore, it is desirable that before enrolling that you have previously acquired the language skills listed below:
+Therefore, it is desirable that before enrolling you have previously acquired the language skills detailed below: